talthent/TCProgressBar/README.md

 ## LICENSE

-TYMProgressBarView is available under the MIT license.
+TCProgressBar is available under the MIT license.
 See the LICENSE file for details.